Robert-Clark-1990/MSP1_Mill_Comedy/README.md

 2. "Roboto" is used for all paragraph text.

+Headers are displayed in uppercase to fall in line with the guidelines of the "Tea with the Morale Queen" brand.

 #### Images
 Striking images of comedian, Milly Armstrong Clark have been used throughout the site to uphold a state of continuity.
-These images reflect the style of comedy used in her work, building consistensy in both the site and her work as soon as the user interacts with the site.
+These images reflect the style of comedy used in her work, building consistency in both the site and her work as soon as the user interacts with the site.

 #### Wireframes